 The gender variation in crime might be explained by differences in incentives facing women and men in committing a crime.
 Incentives, in turn, determine the benefits and the costs of engaging in illegal activity.

 A related issue is the gender gap in incarceration.
-Women commit around 30% of property crimes in the US but constitute less than 10% of the prison population .
-One potential reason for the gap is that, all else being equal, women accused of a crime are treated more leniently by the justice system than are men accused of a crime.
+Women commit around 30% of property crimes in the US but represent less than 10% of the prison population .
+One potential reason for the gap is that, all else being equal, women accused of a crime are treated more leniently by the justice system than men who are accused of a crime.
 This more lenient treatment tends to lower the expected cost of committing a crime for women.

 A study examining whether there are significant differences in sentencing in the US between individuals sentenced in the same district courts who committed the same type of crime and have the same criminal history finds that women receive shorter sentences than men, are less likely to have their sentences adjusted upward, and are more likely to receive no prison term .
 Judges and police officials tend to be more lenient with female criminals, conferring an advantage on women in terms of the expected costs of a criminal act.

-Since there are no empirical studies on the “chivalry theory” that use non-US data, UN crime data for the same countries as in Figure 2 were analyzed for this paper to compare the percentage of women suspected of crimes with the percentages prosecuted, convicted, and incarcerated.
+Since there are no empirical studies on the “chivalry theory” that use non-US data, UN crime data for the same countries as in Figure 2 (i.e. Italy, Germany, Greece, Japan, Norway, and the UK) were analyzed to compare the percentage of women suspected of crimes with the percentages prosecuted, convicted, and incarcerated.
 The analysis shows that as a percentage of all men and women in each category, the percentage of women prosecuted is lower than the percentage of women suspected, the percentage of women convicted is lower than the percentage of women prosecuted, and the percentage of women incarcerated is lower than the percentage of women convicted.
-These results suggest that female criminals are treated more leniently than male criminals not only in the US but also in many other countries (at least in Europe and in Japan).
+These results suggest that female criminals are treated more leniently than male criminals not only in the US but also in many other countries (at least in Europe and Japan).
 Of course, this hypothesis requires deeper empirical investigation—for example, controlling for the type of crime committed and other important characteristics of the perpetrator.

 The role of labor market opportunities

 However, a more recent study finds contrasting results, showing that a legal job seems to be a substitute for an illegal one.
-It measures the effect on crime of the US welfare reform legislation of the 1990s, aimed at incentivizing work among women at risk of relying on public assistance .
+It measures the effect of the US welfare reform legislation of the 1990s on crime, aimed at incentivizing work among women at risk of relying on public assistance .
 The study finds a 4.4–4.9% decrease in property crimes committed by women and no effect on violent crimes.

 Some researchers argue for another potential mechanism, not yet tested, that might lead to an increase in female crime .
 They contend that it is important to look not only at the absolute gender wage gap (the average hourly earnings for a female worker amounted to about 80% of the average for a male worker in the US in 2000 compared with about 60% in 1960) but also at relative inequality in the distribution of wages for men and women, which shows that wage disparity across skilled and unskilled jobs is greater for women than for men.
 Skilled workers tend to commit fewer crimes than unskilled workers because their relative wage is increasing over time thanks to skill-favoring technological change.
 Since high-value crimes are less frequent than low-value crimes and relative wage inequality has increased more for women than for men, it is not surprising that the number of crimes committed by women (compared to men) has increased in recent decades.